 2. Achilles Tendonitis:

-To understand achilles tendonitis, it is first important to understand what the achilles tendon is.
-The achilles tendon is one of the strongest structures in the body, connecting the calf musculature to the heel of the foot.
+To understand Achilles tendonitis, it is first important to understand what the Achilles tendon is.
+The Achilles tendon is one of the strongest structures in the body, connecting the calf musculature to the heel of the foot.
 Through this design, a person is able to lift and move the foot in activities such as running.
 Tendonitis is a fancy term that basically means inflammation.
 If the muscles in the calf are weakened or not functioning properly, activities such as jogging and running can cause increased stress to the tendon causing it to be overworked and swell.
 When this occurs, people typically experience pain near the heel, swelling around the ankle, and limited flexibility of the joint.
 Typically, the pain is worse at the beginning of exercise and lessens throughout the workout.
-As with stress fractures, achilles tendonitis has been found to be caused primarily by “subluxations” or misalignments in the back causing abnormal signals to be sent to the muscles in the calf.
+As with stress fractures, Achilles tendonitis has been found to be caused primarily by “subluxations” or misalignments in the back causing abnormal signals to be sent to the muscles in the calf.
 Throughout this mechanism, the tendon is often overworked and results in this condition.

 3. Shin Splints:

-If you are experiencing pain throughout your lower leg, specifically the shin region, and have just begun an intense workout following a long period of rest, there’s a good chance your suffering from shin splints.
+If you are experiencing pain throughout your lower leg, specifically the shin region, and have just begun an intense workout following a long period of rest, there’s a good chance you suffering from shin splints.
 Shin splints typically begin at any age and are most commonly associated with individuals who try to overdo it during their initial training phase.
 Typically, shin splints are first noticed as a dull/achy sensation throughout the front of the lower leg.
-Overtime, swelling below the knee may accompany this pain.
+Over time, swelling below the knee may accompany this pain.
 While sudden extreme exercise, poor shoes, and flat feet can contribute to its development, abnormal nervous system function has been found to often be the most common cause.
-Our doctors at CLINIC NAME* are trained to restore proper nervous system function and as a result provide relief from shin splints.
+Our doctors at CLINIC NAME* are trained to restore proper nervous system function and as a result, provide relief from shin splints.

 4. Runners Knee: